The

 literature in Bosnia and Herzegovina.
 Biographies of important Muslim

-Croats can be found in his ``Kratak pregled hrvatske knjige u Herceg -
+pregled hrvatske knjige u Herceg -

-Bosni'' (A short survey of Croatian literature in Herzeg - Bosnia)
+Bosni (A short survey of Croatian literature in Herzeg - Bosnia)

 printed in Sarajevo in 1912.
 For more information see [Karihman].